ionos-cloud/docker-machine-driver/docs/usage/create-machine.md

 eval $(docker-machine env test-machine)
 ```

 All the resources created will be named with the machine name, in this example `test-machine`.

 The example above uses mostly the default values and the resources will therefore be created in the `us/las` location.
 To change that or to see more options that can be used with this command, check the [Options](options.md) section.

 For more available commands and examples on how to manage a Docker Machine, check the [Commands](commands.md) section.

+For more details about possible issues, check the [Troubleshooting](troubleshooting.md) section.

 ## Rancher Machine Command